Myra (Jean) Reavis Lunsford

 Myra (Jean) Reavis Lunsford of Hickory passed unexpectedly Dec.
-12. Graveside services will be held at 11 a.m. on Tuesday, Dec.
+12. Graveside services were held at 11 a.m. on Tuesday, Dec.
 27, at Providence Methodist Church, 1893 US Hwy.
 401 South, Warrenton, with the Rev. Dominic Taranto presiding.

 Myra (Jean) was a native of Warren County and was the daughter of Macon and Edith Reavis of Warrenton.